Since I don’t post on Saturdays this is the best you’re gonna

 I’m not trying to be political in any way.
 I love America, I’m proud of Americans.
 A couple of weeks ago a young person I was speaking with compared the Nazi attempt to conquer the world with the U.S. I stared in disbelief.
 Could someone really be that ignorant of history?
 She clarified by saying that through the export of U.S. consumerism and culture others adopt it.
 Yeah, not quite the same thing.
 When I mentioned the comment to an older person I know who was a Polish displaced person and has lived in the U.S. since the late 1940s, he was outraged.
 His response showed me relativity.
 I was just annoyed at an ignorant dufus, but then again, I didn’t have my family killed, town destroyed and life shattered.

 This is a rambling way of saying, I love America.
 My father fought in World War II.
 He had an appreciation for what things could be like and passed it on to his children.
-In two days I’ll take a moment while I watch fireworks and say a little thank you to everyone who risked their lives to defy King George, defend the country, work in the Peace Corps, teach in schools, work in a hospital, do social work, pick up garbage, save an wild animal or anything else that Americans tend to do.
+In two days I’ll take a moment while I watch fireworks and say a little thank you to everyone who risked their lives to defy King George, defend the country, work in the Peace Corps, teach in school

 What do you appreciate or annoys you about the country?